microbit-foundation/spec-universal-hex/docs/format.md

 ## Intel Hex Record Types

 In all the DAPLink versions we’ve [tested](tests.md) DAPLink ignores any Intel Hex record with an unrecognised record type.
-We can use this to our advantage to pack micro:bit v2 data in unused record types that will be ignored in the deployed versions of DAPLink for micro:bit v1, and correctly processed in DAPLink for micro:bit v2.
+We can use this to our advantage to pack micro:bit v2 data in unused record types that will be ignored in the deployed versions of DAPLink for micro:bit v1, and will be correctly processed in DAPLink for micro:bit v2.

 ## 512 Byte Blocks